5 Remedies for Achilles Heel Tendinitis

 1. Use the RICE treatment

-The RICE treatment is a first aid treatment that is divided into 4 steps:
+The Spanish Hemophilia Federation approves of the RICE method, which is a first aid treatment that is divided into 4 steps:

-The constant tension your foot is under can usually cause tendinitis.
+The constant tension your foot is under can usually cause Achilles heel tendinitis.
 For this, you need to be aware of both the time and effort you expend when you walk, jog, or run.

 For a few days, it’s a good idea to reduce the amount of stress and tension on it.
 If you can take a few days to rest, that would be much better.